 5. City Reliquary

-This is a treasure trove of New York’s history!
-The bizarre collection of artefacts ranges from baseball memorabilia to old signs from some of the city’s most famous buildings.
+The City Reliquary is a quirky, non-profit community museum in Williamsburg – although it looks a bit like a second-hand shop!
+In fact, it’s a treasure trove of New York’s history.
+The bizarre collection of artefacts ranges from baseball memorabilia to historic signs from some of the city’s most famous buildings.

 Tickets: $7 (free for children under 12)